act-framework/act/docs/goals.md

 In most other frameworks it requires some effort to accomplish things like `redo`.
 In Act the action history is a first class citizen.

-#### Simple errors

-Errors should not reflect the framework inner workings, but display the real cause of the problem.

 #### Clear solutions to common problems